-Surface conditions at 0300 UTC (3 hours prior to the time of your map)
+Surface conditions at 0000 UTC (3 hours prior to the time of your map) Black dots denote the position of the low center at 0000 UTC and 3 hours prior to 0000 UTC.

 Cyclones and fronts tend to move with a uniform velocity over short periods of time (3 hours).
 In other words, cyclones and fronts exhibit time continuity.
 If a cyclone has been propagating eastward at 20 knots the past 3 hours, it will likely continue to propagate in approximately the same direction with approximately the same speed over the next 3 hours.
 Fronts also exhibit the same behavior.
 Remember, lows tend to move to the northeast, cold fronts to the east or southeast, and warm fronts to north or northeast.
-Time continuity from 0300 UTC to 0600 UTC implies that your analysis should look similar, very similar, to the above map.
+Time continuity from 0000 UTC to 0300 UTC implies that your analysis should look similar to the above map, with the center of the center of cyclone and fronts shifted 100-200 kilometers from their positions on the 0000 UTC map.

-As discussed earlier, note how stations with a SLP report with the same value as a mandatory isobar must have that isobar go through the station or go very close to the station.
-Examples on the 0300 UTC analysis above include Cleveland OH (CLE), Corpus Christi TX (CRP), and Panama City FL (PAM), among others.
+As discussed on a prior page, note how stations with a SLP report of the same value as a mandatory isobar has that isobar go through the station itself (or go very close to the station).
+Examples on the 0000 UTC analysis above include Miami FL (MIA), Jacksonville FL (JAX), Del Rio TX (DRT) and Dallas-Ft.
+Worth (DFW).

-You would need to add the air mass labels to your analysis as shown above.
+Final point: v you would need to add the air mass labels cP and mT to v zour analy zsis.